 A natural benign substance destroyed brain tumors

-The previous study which indicated that marijuana could be effective against cancer was conducted in 1974.
-In that study, researchers at the Medical College of Virginia, who had been funded by the National Institutes of Health to find evidence that marijuana damages the immune system, found instead that THC slowed the growth of three kinds of cancer in mice – lung and breast cancer, and virus-induced leukemia.
+The previous study which indicated that cannabis could be effective against cancer was conducted in 1974.
+In that study, researchers at the Medical College of Virginia, who had been funded by the National Institutes of Health to find evidence that marijuana damages the immune system.
+Instead they found that THC slowed the growth of three kinds of cancer in mice –

-In 1976, President Gerald Ford ended all public research on cannabis and granted exclusive research rights to major pharmaceutical companies, who unsuccessfully attempted to develop synthetic forms of THC that would deliver the medical benefits without the “high.”
+In 1976, President Gerald Ford ended all public research on cannabis.
+Instead he granted exclusive research rights to major pharmaceutical companies, who unsuccessfully attempted to develop synthetic forms of THC that would deliver the medical benefits without the “high.”